aws/amazon-documentdb-jdbc-driver/src/markdown/setup/setup.md

 outside the Amazon VPC using an SSH tunnel will have the following impact on the [JDBC connection string](connection-string.md):
 1. If your cluster has Transport Layer Security (TLS) enabled, you will need to add the `tlsAllowInvalidHostNames=true` option.
-2. As the SSH tunnel is running on your local computer, the host name must be set to `localhost`.
+2. For external SSH, since the SSH tunnel is running on your local computer, the host name must be set to `localhost`.
-3. If your local port (`-L <local-port>:<cluster-host>:<remote-port>`) configured for the SSH tunnel is not the default port (27017) for Amazon DocumentDB, ensure the connection string host setting for your SSH tunnel is properly set in the [JDBC connection string](connection-string.md).
+3. For external SSH, if your local port (`-L <local-port>:<cluster-host>:<remote-port>`) configured for the SSH tunnel is not the default port (27017) for Amazon DocumentDB, ensure the connection string host setting for your SSH tunnel is properly set in the [JDBC connection string](connection-string.md).
 4. The `replicaSet` option is not supported when using an SSH tunnel.